Chapter 17.44

 1. All ground-mounted communication equipment, antennas, poles, or towers shall be of a minimum functional height.

-2. The height of tower located on the ground shall not exceed sixty feet in the PF (public facilities) zoning district and thirty-five feet in an industrial zoning district.
+2. The height of tower located on the ground shall not exceed sixty feet in the PF (public facilities) and open space recreation zoning districts and thirty-five feet in an industrial, or commercial, zoning district, unless additional height is required to meet a technical service objective.
+If the proposed facility exceeds the maximum height for the underlying zone, the applicant shall provide the following:

-3. The height of a communications facility located on a structure other than a dedicated support tower shall not exceed fifteen feet above the highest point of the structure and shall at no time exceed the height allowed by the subject zoning district.
+3. The height of a communications facility located on a structure other than a dedicated support tower shall not exceed fifteen feet above the maximum height allowed by the subject zoning district.

 4. An antenna mounted on the side of a structure shall not extend above the structure’s parapet so that it is visible from below against the sky.